cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 **Cons:**

 - More complex to implement and manage due to nuanced policy conditions.
 - Higher risk of misconfiguration leading to unintended access or denials.
+The console access can be blocked if the policy is not correct.
 - Increased complexity for customers who need to understand and manage VPC endpoints.

 ##### Alternative 3: Creation of VPC endpoint via Cloud Service Broker